EndersonSantos/Telco-Costumer-Churn-Analysis/README.md

 ## Prepare
 The problem that we want to attach is clear so now lets move on for what data do we need in order to solve this problem.
 And, it's obvious that we need data related to the customers.
 Luckly we can find this on Kaggle data sets.
 The data was collected from [IBM Samples Data Sets](https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113) and the last updated was made on 23-02-2018.
-And, is under the licence guaranteed by kaggle comunity Data files © Original Authors
+And, is under the licence guaranteed by kaggle comunity Data files © Original Authors.
 We going to proceed our analysis and training modeling on this data set of course would be better to have on hands a more recent dataset.
 This data contains information about:
 - Customers that left within the last month - *churn*